sdooodly/lotr-rag/README.md

 # LOTR RAG

-A Retrieval-Augmented Generation app that lets you ask questions about the Lord of the Rings books.
+A Retrieval-Augmented Generation app that lets you ask questions about the LOTR books.

+Runs fully locally —> no data leaves your machine.

 ## Tech Stack